 City cycling skills and training

-We offer subsidised cycling and maintenance classes to empower people to travel more sustainably, be safer cyclists and make better travel choices.
+Cycling can be a quick and convenient way to travel around the city.
+At Brighton & Hove City Council we offer subsidised cycle training and maintenance classes to empower people to travel more actively, be safer cyclists and make better travel choices.

 Who are the courses for?